squirro/training/data_loader/1_csv/README.md

-# Using the Squriro Data Loader to Load a CSV File
+# Using the Squirro Data Loader to Load a CSV File

 ## Testing the Data Loader
 Before we start, let's test that the Squirro Data Loader is installed and ready to use.
 To check for this, try to run the Data Loader and just show the help.
 This will let us make sure that the Data Loader is installed and set up correctly.